 What Affects Your Volkswagen Insurance Premium

-Understanding these factors can help you find cheaper Volkswagen insurance in Australia.
+Understanding these factors can help you find more competitive Volkswagen insurance in Australia.

 🚗

 A Polo is significantly cheaper to insure than a Golf R or Touareg.
-Newer models with advanced safety features may qualify for lower premiums.
+Performance variants (GTI, R) attract substantially higher premiums due to power output and theft appeal.

 👤

-Drivers under 25 pay considerably more, especially for performance VW models.
-Over-25s with a clean licence get the best rates.
+Under-25 drivers pay considerably more, especially for performance VW models.
+A clean driving record attracts the best rates from Australian insurers.

 📍